AmanSharma31/Web-Servlet-Framework/README.md

 ### Usage

 This framework is going to work only for AJAX applications.
 That means you can only exchange data through AJAX.
+You can only send request to *doPost* method.

 #### Beans